roheetnarayanan/Sentimental-Analysis-for-Yelp-Review/README.md

 # Project objective:

-Predict review rating into either of the two categories namely 1 star or 5 star.The dataset is obtained from yelp [Yelp Review Data Set from Kaggle](https://www.kaggle.com/c/yelp-recsys-2013).
+Predict the reviews rating into either of the two categories namely 1 star or 5 star.The dataset is obtained from [Yelp Review Data Set from Kaggle](https://www.kaggle.com/c/yelp-recsys-2013).

   * Implemented using Naive Bayes Model to classify the ratings based on the text.